 The aim of the centrally organized inventory management is the forward-looking and optimal allocation of the inventory across the Group while at the same time ensuring that it remains flexible, in order to be able to react to any increase or decrease in demand at short notice.
-Downturns in demand or erroneous assessments of sell-through rates can potentially have a negative impact on inventory turnover.
+Downturns in demand or erroneous assessments of sell-through rates can potentially have a negative impact on the inventory turnover rate.
 HUGO BOSS therefore aims to continuously improve its inventory management.
-The countermeasure of granting additional discounts necessarily translates to negative impacts on the gross profit margin and ultimately on the Group’s profitability.
+The countermeasure of granting additional discounts necessarily results in a negative impact on the gross profit margin and ultimately on the Group’s profitability.
 It is therefore continually monitored by the central Controlling department.
 A centrally managed pricing policy, differentiated retail formats and collections adjusted to the respective retail formats serve to further improve the efficiency of selling space.

-Inventory risks may result from inventory items being kept in storage for longer and a potential reduction in their marketability as a consequence.
+Inventory risks may result from inventories being kept in storage for longer and a potential reduction in their marketability as a consequence.
 According to the principle of net realizable value, impairments on inventories are recognized accordingly and are monitored on a monthly basis.
 As part of the process, system-based analyses of movement rate, range of coverage and net realizable value are applied in a uniform manner across the Group.
-From the Management’s perspective, sufficient write-downs were recognized as of the reporting date.
+Sufficient write-downs were recognized as of the reporting date from the Management’s perspective.
 Notes to the Consolidated Financial Statements, Note 12